LEGACY OF OHANA

-Joint Spouses Conference, or JSC, is hosted by a different branch of service each year.
-The 2017 conference is being hosted by Army.
-Traditionally, each branch puts their own "stamp" on the conference, from the logo to the workshops.
+Joint Spouses’ Conference, or JSC, is hosted by a different branch of service each year.
+The 2019 conference is being presented by the Air Force but our board consist of spouses from all ranks and branches.

-Starting with the pineapple, it was important for us to set the tone for this year's conference with something that represents not only our tropical location, but the military spouse.
+Starting with the pineapple, it was important for us to set the tone for this year's conference with something that represents not only our tropical location, but also the military spouse.
 The pineapple has a tough exterior, stands tall, and has a familiar "sweetness" on the inside.
 This was an easy representation of our spouses AND our location, as Hawaii is famously known for pineapple production.
 Lastly, the fruit symbolizes those intangible assets we appreciate in a home: warmth, welcome, friendship and hospitality.
-That's exactly what you'll find at this year's conference.

 The traditional color for Joint Spouses Conference is purple.
 Purple represents unity, or joint.
 In keeping with tradition, we've infused a deep, rich purple to represent the foundation of the JSC organization.